awsdocs/amazon-lex-developer-guide/doc_source/gs2-prepare.md

 1. Choose **Create**\.

 AWS Lambda creates the test and you go back to the function page\.
-Choose **Test** and Lambda executes your Lambda function\.
+Choose **Test** and Lambda runs your Lambda function\.

 In the result box, choose **Details**\.
 The console displays the following output in the **Execution result** pane\.